 - 7 Read more

 One of my favorite foods to cook is scallops…which is great, because they are also one of my wife’s favorite foods to eat.
 The flavor is mild, fresh and clean (assuming you have good scallops) and they go really well with so many other foods, and different preparations.
 In this cooking video, I want to show you one cooking method that’s key in dozens (if not hundreds of scallop dishes…How to

 Have you ever had a really bad steak?
 One with a grey looking, and blah tasting outside & a dry, chewy and gross inside.
 Of course you have, we all have….and we all never want to have one again.
 Knowing how to sear a steak properly, is going to save you from having to choke down similar "steak cooking crimes” in the future.
 In this cooking video, I use a porterhouse steak t

 I would say that at least 3 out of 5 dishes I make, require I sear something.
 There are 1,000s of cooking techniques, with more invented all time.
 No one can know them all, but everyone, that has any desire to cook at all, needs to know how to sear.
 Most of the time when I talk about searing, I’m referring to searing proteins – chicken, pork, beef, fish, etc…but there are times

-One of the most important, yet mis-understanding and poorly performed cooking techniques is searing.
+One of the most important, yet mis-understood and poorly performed cooking techniques is searing, also called pan searing.
 When you sear meat, you create an intense layer of flavor where the proteins brown/caramelize, literally changing their chemical composition.
-The result, is the development of flavors and textures, that are totally unique to that cooking technique, and can’t be replicated via stea
+The result, is the development of flavors and textures, that are totally unique to that cooking technique, and can’t